treeverse/lakeFS/design/metastore-project.md

 ## Milestone 1 - lakeFS Metastore Proposal

-Items for discover listed with hierarchy as dependency:
+Items to discover listed with hierarchy as dependency:

-- Passing reference/branch information
+- lakeFS metastore implementation over lakeFS or as part of lakeFS.
+- Co-exist with other metastores.
-    - Authentication with lakeFS
+- Authentication with lakeFS - optional?
-    - Co-exist with other metastore solutions - very similar to the current work on side-by-side work with lakeFS and the current object-storage, the user like to run the same application with minimum changes, while enabling some of the data to live inside lakeFS.
-What needs to change or requirements in order to have the same in the metadata level?
-Do we need to sync information, manage part of the data and enable mapping on the client side?
-Can we replace the client side implementation?
-Do we need to spin different endpoints to serve different repositories, branches in lakeFS for parts of the metadata?
-Fallback to existing metastore?
+- Passing lakeFS's reference/branch information from the metastore client.
-- Data model - Graveler to enable 3-way diff / merge that will work in optimal way.
+- Data model
+  - file per entity, using graveler
+      - diff / merge data - do we use graveler to diff, can it extend to understand the entities. do we need to associate data changes with metadata changes? how it effect the conflict resolution.
+  - import / export with existing metastore - do we support just hive? do we enable export and import of the complete data model?
+  - How do we store statistics?
+- Hook do we need to support in what level

 ## Milestone 2 - TDB